Everest Base Camp Trek

 Day 16: Free day at Kathmandu, overnight at hotel

-Day 17: Transfer to airport, departure on your own destination
+Day 17: Transfer to the airport, departure at your destination

 Useful information and guidance relevant to EBC Trek: